 Apply Now

-The Woody L. Hunt School of Dental Medicine at Texas Tech University Health Sciences El Paso proudly offers a comprehensive four-year residency program in Oral and Maxillofacial Surgery.
+The Woody L. Hunt School of Dental Medicine at Texas Tech University Health Sciences El Paso, proudly offers a comprehensive four-year residency program in Oral and Maxillofacial Surgery.
 Our program is committed to providing a rich and extensive surgical training experience through a broad scope of clinical exposure and a significant patient volume within the El Paso region and beyond.
-Our dedicated faculty, many with specialized expertise within OMFS, are committed to the education and development of our residents.
-Serving the diverse population of El Paso and acting as a key referral center in the region, our residents gain firsthand experience in a variety of clinical settings, including High Desert Oral and Facial Surgery, University Medical Center of El Paso (UMC) and El Paso Children’s Hospital (EPC).
+Our dedicated faculty, many with specialized expertise within OMS, are committed to the education and development of our residents.
+Serving the diverse population of El Paso and acting as a key referral center in the region, our residents gain firsthand experience in a variety of clinical settings, including High Desert Oral and Facial Surgery, University Medical Center of El Paso (UMC), and El Paso Children’s Hospital (EPC).
 Our faculty are dedicated leaders and educators in the field, ensuring that our graduates are exceptionally well-prepared for a successful career across the full spectrum of Oral and Maxillofacial Surgery.

 Program Information